 Do you have a question about diversity and inclusion in the workplace?
 Submit your questions in the comment section and we might feature it in an upcoming blog post!

 Ready to continue learning about inclusion?
-Download a free chapter from our new book, Inclusive Leadership: From Awareness to Action.
+Download a free chapter from our new book, Inclusive Leadership, Global Impact.

 ¹ Li, C., Lin, C., Tien, Y., & Chen, C. (2015, June 4).
 A Multilevel Model of Team Cultural Diversity and Creativity: The Role of Climate for Inclusion.
 Journal of Creative Behavior, 51(2), 163-179.
 Retrieved here; Shin, S. J., Kim, T., Lee, J., & Bian, L. (2013, October 28).
 Cognitive Team Diversity and Individual Team Member Creativity: A Cross-Level Interaction.
 Academy of Management Journal, 55(1).
 Retrieved here.